-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS-EU) and the requirements of the Cyprus Companies Law, Cap.113.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS-EU).

-These consolidated financial statements were approved by the Board of Directors and were authorised for issue on 25 March 2022.
+These consolidated financial statements were approved by the Board of Directors and were authorised for issue on 31 March 2023.